treeman/jonashietala/posts/2023-03-14-battling_burnout.markdown

 - **I became more cynical**

-  > It's not worth doing this...
+  --- *It's not worth doing this...*

-  > It makes no difference...
+  --- *It makes no difference...*

-  > This won't help anyone...
+  --- *This won't help anyone...*

 - **Lack of energy**

-  I still wanted to do lots of things, but I just didn't have the energy to do them.
+  Despite the previous point, I still wanted to do lots of things, but I didn't have the energy to do them.

 - **Difficulty falling asleep**